Speech · Vision · Voice — live today, pay-per-use

 Hosted next to LLMs

-Audio and vision calls share the same Kathmandu private network as our LLM inference — one round trip when you chain them.
+Audio and vision calls share the same private network as our LLM inference — one round trip when you chain them.

 Catalog

-Six models across three modalities.
+Nine models across three modalities.
 Each gets its own detail page with sample code, language coverage, and limits.

 Speech-to-text